highsource/jaxb-tools/README.md

 ## Java versions

-Supported Java versions are `8`, and higher for all projects.
+This project supports Java 8 and higher.

-Build is tested against JDK8, JDK11 and JDK17.
+The build is tested against JDK8, JDK11 and JDK17.

 ## [Documentation](https://github.com/highsource/jaxb-tools/wiki)